-There’s a saying in Chile that when God finished making the world, he had a bit of every kind of landscape leftover: desert, forest, mountains.
+There’s a saying in Chile that when God finished making the world, he had a bit of every kind of landscape left over: desert, forest, mountains.
 So he put them all together and made Chile.
 And when you look at this thin sliver of a country hanging off the western edge of South America, it’s easy to see why.

-Stretching nearly 3,000 miles from the warm climes of central South America to the frigid, storm-lashed toes of the continent dipped in the Drake Passage, Chile’s length has blessed it with a wide range of climates and habitats that in turn means easy access to nearly every kind of environment you can imagine.
+Stretching nearly 3,000 miles from the warm climes of central South America to the frigid, storm-lashed toes of the continent dipped in the Drake Passage, Chile’s length has blessed it with a wide range of climates and habitats that, in turn, means easy access to nearly every kind of environment you can imagine.

 Torres del Paine National Park